SirDev97/TypeScript/README.md

-# Finished version of the mini project
+# Financial Logger - Used to Display (send) Invoices/Payments

+### Note:

+1. The purpose of this small project is to:

 - putting everything throughout the learning process together

-  - plus some additional styling
+- practice working with multiple files in TS